HomeSmartMesh/IoT_Frameworks/config/grafana/README.md

 please refer to the original source of info above or to the latest refrence.
 Notes below are just to speedup installs and not considered as complete tutorials

+### Dashboards
+- "dashboards" subdirectory provides json files that can be uploaded to a new Grafana install

 ### Preparation
 ```
 sudo apt-get install apt-transport-https curl